 Deadline for submissions of all types of abstracts listed above

-Abstract acceptance notifications for YRW only
+Abstract acceptance notifications

 We are currently arranging partnerships with 4 to 6 journals for special issues covering most aspects of the IAPS 2020 conference.